lewishe89/duppyai/README.md

-# DuppyAI
+# ShelBot

-DuppyAI is a PowerShell script designed to interact with the OpenAI API, allowing users to perform various tasks such as analyzing Windows Event Viewer logs, checking for and installing Windows updates, and more.
+ShelBot is a PowerShell script designed to interact with the OpenAI API, allowing users to perform various tasks such as analyzing Windows Event Viewer logs, checking for and installing Windows updates, and more.
 The script leverages multiple helper functions to ensure modularity and maintainability.

 ## Features